Self-Advocacy for Adults with Disabilities

 - Serving on boards, committees, and workgroups

-To learn more about self-advocacy or the groups who meet at Merrick, please contact Donnally Moua at DonnallyM@MerrickInc.org for more information.
+To learn more about the self-advocacy program at Merrick, please contact our Self-Advocacy Facilitator Danea Davis at DaneaD@MerrickInc.org.